Home > About > Frequently Asked Questions

 IF I AM TAKING PRESCRIPTION MEDICATION, CAN I STILL TAKE NATURAL MEDICATION?

-It is very important that you provide Dr. Jasper with a complete list of all your current medications and keep her informed of any changes.
+It is very important that you provide Dr. Jasper, ND with a complete list of all your current medications and keep her informed of any changes.
 Naturopathic doctors are trained to understand the effects of prescription medications in the body and the interactions between prescription medications and natural therapies.
 With this knowledge, an ND can safely prescribe natural treatments that will work to enhance the effectiveness, reduce the side effects and restore balance.

 The first visit typically lasts at least 1-hr (1.5-hrs for most adult intakes) and includes discussing your entire health history, with a focus on your key concerns.
 She will spend the time to listen and help identify the most immediate medical issues and establish long-term goals to provide corrective and preventative care.
 A complaint-oriented physical exam or assessment, as well as recommending laboratory testing may be necessary to help determine the root cause of your symptoms.
 At the conclusion of your initial visit, you may receive a plan, with dietary and lifestyle advice, suggestions for further testing, natural medicine/treatment recommendations, and a suggested follow-up visit.